itpp-labs/pos-addons/pos_cashier_select/README.rst

  POS Cashier Select
 ====================

-This module allows to select cashier before payment in POS.
-You can confirm choice by scanning barcode or do it in a usual way.
+Modules forces to select Cashier before switching to payment screen.
+Once user clicks "Payment", custom popup is shown and  user selects Cashier by scanning cashier's barcode or by clicking one from the list.

 Credits
 =======